 Additionally, “Let’s Move!
-STL enjoys being a part of this exciting movement that has grown to impact so many families.
-The fact that there continues to be increased interest and growing excitement around improving the health and physical activity of students, staff, and faculty is inspirational.
-Families, communities, and organizations are getting on board to get healthy and have fun in the process, a win for the body, mind, and soul” said Melissa Ramel, the Let’s Move!
-STL coordinator for the City of St. Louis Department of Health.
-“The partnerships that have been created from this annual event continue to blossom and prove vital to making the entire St. Louis community healthier.”
+STL enjoys being a part of the growing interest for health and physical activity in the Saint Louis Public Schools,” said Lauren Landfried, the Let’s Move!
+STL Flash Mob coordinator for the City of St. Louis Department of Health.
+“The partnerships that have been created from this annual event continue to prove essential to making the St. Louis community healthier.”

 M. Leanne White, Project Director – Saint Louis Public Schools

-Melissa Ramel, Let’s Move!
-STL Coordinator – City of St. Louis Department of Health
+Lauren Landfried, Let’s Move!
+STL Flash Mob Coordinator – City of St. Louis Department of Health

 Erica Oliver, Community Health Partner – BJC School Outreach and Youth Development